News – Boston Society of Architects Spotlights Sorensen

 What are you reading?

 Of Human Bondage by W. Somerset Maugham.
-In a spirit akin to James Joyce’s Portrait of the Artist as a Young Man, Maugham traces the journey of a preacher’s orphan nephew through religious, institutional, and civic settings that he dreams of, engages with, and ultimately questions as his judgment and sense of self develop.
+In a spirit akin to James Joyce’s A Portrait of the Artist as a Young Man, Maugham traces the journey of a preacher’s orphan nephew through religious, institutional, and civic settings that he dreams of, engages with, and ultimately questions as his judgment and sense of self develop.
 This archetypally modern story evoking the late-Renaissance and Victorian tradition of the Grand Tour resonates even today, as we associate personal growth with a disrobing of our native cultures and participation in the cultures of others.

 Do you sketch by hand or digitally?